aolney/ct-modular-book/docs/10-com-mod-controllers.md

 </div>

 Returning to the three ideal properties, the gate multiplier approach (again combined with clock divisions) is a bit compact because it relies on another sequencer, a bit less easy (because setting the multiplier voltage is a bit fiddly), and more flexible because it allows different drum rolls on each step.
-Just as a sequencer was used for this patch, a sequencer could be used to control the gate delay offset of the previous patch or drop a step by sequencing the length parameter, as shown [here](images/patch-solutions/clock-division-mshack-drums-offbeat-gate-delay-roll-seq-gate-mult-skip-seq-gate-length.png).
+Just as a sequencer was used to control the gate multiplier, a sequencer could be used to control the gate delay offset of the previous patch or drop a step by controlling the length parameter, as shown [here](images/patch-solutions/clock-division-mshack-drums-offbeat-gate-delay-roll-seq-gate-mult-skip-seq-gate-length.png).

 It's clear that adding more sequencers to control these parameters increases flexibility but also makes the overall control less compact and changing between variations less easy.
-For example, if one wanted to replace a skipped step with a triple beat, one would have to adjust the length sequencer for a non-zero gate length, then adjust the multiplier sequencer to create multiple hits on that step.
+For example, if one wanted to replace a skipped step with a triple beat, one would have to adjust the length sequencer for a non-zero gate length, then adjust the multiplier sequencer to create multiple hits on that step, i.e. one would have to adjust multiple parameters for that step, and these parameters are spread across different sequencers.
 Is this suboptimal?
 Let's compare against other solutions before making judgment.
 One obvious alternative is to create the same pattern using standard step sequencers without any clock divisions.